tessel/project/RESOURCES.md

 ## Legal

 * Trademarks
-* Contracts with manufacturers
+* Contracts with Seeed
+* Membership in Bocoup Foundation

 ## Physical

-* Inventory: tracked at some physical location
+* Inventory: held and owned by Seeed for sale; owned by the Project and held in Whiplash for development purposes
 * Physical test server: Rampart and friends

 ## Financial